aleksandrkravchukos/sender/README.md

   - The is a drawback that in case some minute is missed by cron. the email for this minute will not be sent.
 For this case It may be needed to add additional logic.

+  - .env  / .env.testing and phpunit.xml in the real projects should be in dist files with dummy values, but for simplification I've left them as is without dist.

+  - add not success cases to tests and check point that may need exception handling

 Task.

 * The company has a database of customers who need to send email messages throughout the day.
 Each client is in its own time zone.
 Each message has a sending schedule (e.g. 12:00, 13:02).